dvlprdave/learn-nextjs/notes.md

 ### Pages

-We need to create a pages directory in the root of our project so Next knows what's going to be displayed.
+We need to create a pages directory in the root of our app so Next knows what's going to be displayed.

 > Pages is a special directory seen by Next.

 Go ahead and create the directory and an initial page by adding the following into your terminal: